pifaace/symfony-blog/README.md

 This project is like a sandbox.
 The purpose is to implement some cool features to improve my symfony skills but also to help people.
 This app should be a very good example to show how I implement things like [Panther](https://github.com/symfony/panther) or [Mercure](https://github.com/dunglas/mercure) !
+Feel free to report bugs with an issue !

 Also, to improve this project, I'm using some tools like :
 * [Bulma.io](https://bulma.io/)